Is Mozilla VPN Worth It?

 Final Thoughts

-Get Mozilla VPN if: You want a simple, trustworthy VPN backed by a non-profit with a proven privacy track record.
+Get Mozilla VPN if: You want a simple, honest VPN backed by a trusted non-profit that fights for your online privacy.

-Skip Mozilla VPN if: You need streaming access, a huge server network, or the cheapest price possible.
+Skip Mozilla VPN if: You need to unblock streaming services, want more features, or need a bigger server network.

 Rating: 3.8/5